By: Kristin Bourne

 First, the sheer beauty of Island Harbour is worth the trip "out East" if you are staying in the western end of Anguilla.

-Second, Island Harbour has a few restaurants worth sampling as well!
+Second, Island Harbour has very authentic restaurants worth sampling as well!

 Getting to Island Harbour...